mikogs/grafana-sidecar-users-yaml/README.md

 # grafana-sidecar-users-yaml
-Sidecar for Grafana that reads users from YAML and updates it in the database
+Sidecar for Grafana that reads users from YAML file and updates it in the database

 ### Building
 To build the binary just run `go build`